 1. Firstly, remember you are not simply practising but “playing” through the exercises.
 Tone and articulation should be considered as well as trying different rhythmic patterns (see Examples 1 and 2).

-2. Always analyse the key signature of any exercise they are about to play and, as in the case of modes, minor scales and blues scales for example, if there are any accidentals.
+2. Always analyse the key signature of any exercise you are about to play and, as in the case of modes, minor scales and blues scales for example, if there are any accidentals.

 3. Use a metronome to develop rhythmic evenness.
 Always start with a slower tempo and gradually build up the speed.
 Turn this into an on going challenge.